 We can use electromagnetic flow meters in tons of products in all kinds of segments.
 We just need a minimum conductivity and a need to know the volumetric flow.

-As for price, an electromagnetic flow meters give some of the best bang for your buck if you can fit one in the process.
+As for price, electromagnetic flow meters give some of the best bang for your buck if you can fit one in the process.
 Vortex flow meters come second, and maybe between them, we can find ultrasonics and so on.
 Of course, some company portfolios may have devices which defy my statements, so a research here is important.

 One point about electromagnetic flow meters: the liner that insulates the measuring tube.
 All electromagnetic flow meters have them.
 So with a product in contact all the time with that liner, we will need a material that will withstand your product.